dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 Micro average F1 score, subset accuracy score, cross-validation score, hamming loss metric, ROC-AUC score.

 The final model was also evaluated via the [Scikit-Learn's multi-label confusion matrix report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html).
-## Natural Language Processing (NLP)
-A series of NLP techniques were applied such as: Part of Speech (POS) tags, Sentiment Analysis, Topic Modeling, Named-Entity Recognition (NER).
 ## Conclusions
 -	Emotional tags can constitute an additional feature in the movie industry for Recommender Systems (RSs) and advertising companies to integrate.
 -	Enhancement of RSs by refining the retrieval of similar movies/TV shows.